When needed, testosterone replacement therapy (TRT) can boost T levels back to normal and return them to the men they used to be.

 However, that range covers a man's total amount of testosterone, which may not be the whole picture.

 Experienced doctors, Eisenberg says, will also measure what's called free testosterone, which is the amount of the hormone that is active in the body at a given time.
-A man with total testosterone in the normal range may still have the classic symptoms of low T if his free testosterone measurements come up short.
+Men with total testosterone in the normal range may still have the classic symptoms of low T if their free testosterone measurements come up short.

 "Free testosterone is more indicative of the true testosterone status," Morgentaler says.
 He discloses consulting or research work for the drug companies Lilly, Auxilium, Slate Pharmaceuticals, and Endo Pharmaceuticals.